NitroSwap/docs/content.en/_index.md

 ## What is Nitro?

-The Nitro protocol is a peer-to-peer system for margin trading cryptocurrencies ([ERC-20 tokens](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/)) on the Ethereum blockchain.
+The Nitro protocol is a margin engine for automated market makers (AMMs) on the Ethereum blockchain.

-The protocol is designed a
+It allows users to trade any [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) with leverage on Uniswap V3 and Curve V2.

 <--->

-## Suis quot vota

-Ea _furtique_ risere fratres edidit terrae magis.
-Colla tam mihi tenebat: miseram excita suadent es pecudes iam.
-Concilio _quam_ velatus posset ait quod nunc!
-Fragosis suae dextra geruntur functus vulgata.
+## How does it work?

+The definig idea behind Nitro is that of the Loan Automated Market Maker (LAMM) - a novel smart contract that manages liquidity reserves for undercollateralized loans.

+You can read more about it [here](/docs/concepts/lamm/overview/).
 {{< /columns >}}

 ## Tempora nisi nunc